GlobalBoost/ord-globalboost/docs/src/overview.md

 people will naturally want to collect them.
 Ordinal theorists can decide for themselves which sats are rare and desirable, but there are some hints…

-Bitcoin has periodic events, some frequent, some more uncommon, and these naturally lend themselves to a system of rarity.
+GlobalBoost has periodic events, some frequent, some more uncommon, and these naturally lend themselves to a system of rarity.
 These periodic events are:

 - *Blocks*: A new block is mined approximately every 10 minutes, from now until the end of time.

-- *Difficulty adjustments*: Every 2016 blocks, or approximately every two weeks, the Bitcoin network responds to changes in hashrate by adjusting the difficulty target which blocks must meet in order to be accepted.
+- *Difficulty adjustments*: Every 2016 blocks, or approximately every two weeks, the GlobalBoost network responds to changes in hashrate by adjusting the difficulty target which blocks must meet in order to be accepted.

 - *Halvings*: Every 210,000 blocks, or roughly every four years, the amount of